FirdousShamim/Up-to-Date/README.md

 ## Up-to-Date

  Up-to-Date is an web based application, which can be used keep tracks of the tasks and projects among a group.
-It helps the user to keep track for their and teams progress and the task assigned to them.
+It helps the user to keep track of their and their teammates progress and the task assigned to them.

 ## About Laravel